-This new GO station on the Barrie GO Rail Corridor will provide a critical link between GO RER and the TTC Line 2 subway at Lansdowne Station.
+This new GO station on the Barrie GO Rail Corridor will provide a critical link between GO Expansion and the TTC Line 2 subway at Lansdowne Station.
 An extension of the Barrie Corridor multi-use path will connect it to the popular West Toronto Railpath – providing an important new link in Toronto’s cycling network.
 This station will also be accessible from existing neighbourhoods on both the east and west, providing a link across the existing rail corridor.

 - Pedestrian and cycling access to the station will be provided from both sides of the rail corridor through public realm and tunnel enhancements.